kosalsin8660/Fleetio-Take-Home---Kosal-Sin-Submission/README.md

 Each Page Object inherits the ability to check for the existence of all of the bottom nav bar elements(Home, Browse, Notification, Search).

-Those are buttons I idenified as critical buttons in the flow so the automation will always check for the presence of those when naviating to a new page.
+Those are buttons I idenified as critical buttons in the app so the automation will always check for the presence of those when navigating to a new page & fail if any aren't present.

 The Swipe Up Extension I added is also helpful for larger lists and  elements that aren't immediately visible.